robbfox/jupyter-visualisation/README.md

 ## Description

-The World Happiness Report 2023 project is a data analysis example aimed at exploring the dynamics of happiness and well-being across world nations.
+The World Happiness Report 2023 project is a data analysis exercise aimed at exploring the dynamics of happiness and well-being across world nations.
 Reading data from the World Happiness Report, the project investigates various socio-economic factors influencing life satisfaction, including GDP per capita, social support, health, freedom, generosity, and perceptions of corruption.

 ## Table of Contents